Best EU AI Act Compliance Tools Compared (2026)

 4. Holistic AI | Best for Technical AI Auditing

-Holistic AI focuses on technical AI auditing and bias detection, with EU AI Act compliance as part of its broader AI assurance offering.
+Holistic AI focuses on technical AI auditing and bias detection.
+EU AI Act compliance sits inside its wider AI assurance offering.

 Key strengths: